 Safety alert: Indicates a hazardous situation that could result in injury or death.
-If on the instrument, refer to the instruction manual for operation or safety information.
+If on the instrument, refer to

 Risk of electric shock: Indicates components or a procedure that risks electric shock, electrocution, or injury.

 Electrostatic discharge: Indicates the presence of devices sensitive to electrostatic discharge (ESD) requiring that care must be taken to prevent damage to the equipment.